Vyxal/Vyxal/documentation/Parser.md

 #### Some types

 - `AST` - An Abstract Syntax Tree.
 This is what we ultimately want to get from the parser!
 Defined in [AST.scala](/shared/src/main/scala/AST.scala).
-- `VyxalToken` - Represents a token, which the lexer returns a list of.
+- `Token` - Represents a token, which the lexer returns a list of.
 These tokens are completely unrelated to the actual structure of the program.
 Take a look at [Lexer.md](Lexer.md) for that.
 - `ParserRet[T]` - A type alias for `Either[VyxalCompilationError, T]`.
 Even though Vyxal is a golflang, there is a limit to how much abuse it will tolerate, and compilation errors are possible.
 Because of this, the main `parse` method, as well as `parseStructure` and the like, return `ParserRet`s instead of directly returning `AST`s or `List[AST]`s or whatever.
 An [`Either`](https://dotty.epfl.ch/api/scala/util/Either.html) is a type used to